when-moon/blockPoll/README.md

 * Ability for **administrative user** to specify the block number on which they would like the election to begin.
 If the starting block number is less than the current block, the election will begin as soon as the contract has been deployed.
 * Ability for **administrative user** to specify the block number on which they would like the election to end.
 * Ability for **administrative user** to specify whether the voting mechanism is **partial** or **non-partial**.
+* Upon completion of election, both voters and candidates are able to download a CSV file containing all candidates, where each candidate placed during the election and the total amount of votes each voter tallied.
 * The Dapp dynamically pulls the current gas price from [ETH Gas Station](https://ethgasstation.info/) to make it as cheap as possible for the user.
 This ensures that each transaction is executed with the currently decided upon minimum amount of gas possible that will still allow the transaction to go through successfully in a reasonable amount of time.
 This provides a good balance between performance and cost.
 * The **web API** provides a wrapper for the contract whereby external third party companies and applications can build around to display current electoral progress and statistics in a more visually appealing way.
 This allows companies like **CNN** and the like to pull from information in the API and integrate it into their websites and applications in the manner they see fit.